brown-studios/minuet/hardware/minuet/v2/design-and-errata.md

 The cover motor driver is a [DRV8876](https://www.ti.com/lit/ds/symlink/drv8876.pdf).
 It has built-in current limiting which is used to detect end-of-travel when the cover is completely opened or closed.

-The fan motor driver is a [MCT8315Z](https://www.ti.com/lit/ds/symlink/mct8315z.pdf).
-It supports sensored brushless DC motors with trapezoidal commutation modes and built-in current limiting.
+The fan motor driver is a [MCT8316Z](https://www.ti.com/lit/ds/symlink/mct8316z.pdf).
+It supports sensored brushless DC motors with trapezoidal commutation and built-in current limiting.
 The board has jumpers to configure the driver's behavior.

 There is a [TCA9555](https://www.ti.com/lit/ds/symlink/tca9555.pdf) IO expander on-board to provide 16 additional IO pins with built-in pull-up resistors via I2C.